UltraEngine/Documentation/CPP/Entity.md

 Base class: [Object](Object.md)

 This is the base class for all 3D objects in a world.
+Terrain, lights, 3D models, and other types of objects all share this class in common.

 | Property | Type | Description |
 |---|---|---|